raspberrypilearning/amazing-image-identifier/en/step_5.md

  + `container` is the widget you want to add the image inside of.
 This can be an App, [Box](https://lawsie.github.io/guizero/box/), or [Window](https://lawsie.github.io/guizero/window/) widget.
  + `my_function` is the name of a function elsewhere in your program that does something you want to happen when the button is clicked.

-Here is an example of a simple application that uses the PushButton widget:
+Below is an example of a simple application that uses the `PushButton` widget.

 ```python
 from guizero import App, PushButton